sensedeep/dynamodb-onetable/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-NOTE: ISSUES will not receive priority that do not follow this template or cannot be easily reproduced or diagnosed.
+**ISSUES will not receive priority that do not follow this template or cannot be easily reproduced or diagnosed**

 **Describe the bug**
 A clear and concise description of what the bug is.